nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 ## Installation

 If you're not on Kali Linux, `aircrack-ng` is most likely available through your preferred package manager.
 For Windows users, refer to the [official aircrack-ng site](https://www.aircrack-ng.org/) to download the suite.
+On MacOS using [Homebrew](https://brew.sh/) you can run `brew install aircrack-ng`

 ## Setting up monitor mode